mbocquet/cryptomounts/README.md

 - to mount LUKS volumes automatically without using a local keyfile or a USB stick
 - to be able to disable remotely the next automount of volume(s)

+How ?
+- this iniscript isn't usable alone, special setup is required.
+  A link to the setup steps will be included here soon...
+(I hope).